catseye/Chrysoberyl/article/Project Dependencies.md

 Many of our C programs are written in C89, also colloquially known as "ANSI C".
 This is supported by many C compilers.
-Indeed, many C compilers understand an `--ansi` flag, as well as a `--pedantic` flag which makes them stick more closely to the letter of the ANSI C spec.
+Indeed, many C compilers understand an `-ansi` flag, as well as a `-pedantic` flag which makes them stick more closely to the letter of the ANSI C spec.

 Some of our projects can be compiled as either ANSI C or [C99][].
 Often, ANSI C